Kim Philby: Early life

-Born in Ambala, Punjab, British India, Harold Adrian Russell Philby was the son of Dora Johnston and St John Philby, an author, Arabist and explorer.
-St John was a member of the Indian Civil Service (ICS) and later a civil servant in Mesopotamia, and advisor to King Ibn Sa'ud of Saudi Arabia.
+Kim Philby was born in Ambala, Punjab, British India, to author and explorer St John Philby and his wife, Dora Johnston.
+A member of the Indian Civil Service (ICS) at the time of Philby's birth, St John later became a civil servant in Mesopotamia and advisor to King Ibn Sa'ud of Saudi Arabia.

-Nicknamed "Kim" after the boy-spy in Rudyard Kipling's novel Kim, Philby attended Aldro preparatory school, an all-boys school located in Shackleford near Godalming in Surrey, England, United Kingdom.
-In his early teens, he spent some time with the Bedouin in the desert of Saudi Arabia.
-Following in the footsteps of his father, Philby continued to Westminster School, which he left in 1928 at the age of 16.
-He won a scholarship to Trinity College, Cambridge, where he studied history and economics.
-He graduated in 1933 with a 2:1 degree in Economics.
+Nicknamed "Kim" after the boy-spy in Rudyard Kipling's novel Kim, Philby attended Aldro preparatory school, an all-boys school located in Shackleford, Surrey.
+In his early teens, he spent some time with the Bedouin in the Arabian desert.
+Following in the footsteps of his father, Philby continued to Westminster School, which he left in 1928 at age 16.
+He won a scholarship to Trinity College, Cambridge, where he read history and economics.
+He graduated in 1933 with a 2:1 degree.

-At Cambridge, Philby showed his "leaning towards communism," in the words of his father St John, who went on to write: "The only serious question is whether Kim definitely intended to be disloyal to the government while in its service."
+At Cambridge, Philby exhibited a "leaning towards communism", in the words of his father, who went on to write: "The only serious question is whether Kim definitely intended to be disloyal to the government while in its service".
+One of the first things Philby did in Cambridge was join the Cambridge University Socialist Society, attending their meetings but taking little part in their proceedings.
+However, following the Labour Party's defeat in the 1931 general election, he took a more active role in the society and served as its treasurer in 1932 and 1933.

-Upon Philby's graduation, Maurice Dobb, a fellow of King's College, Cambridge and tutor in Economics, introduced him to the World Federation for the Relief of the Victims of German Fascism, an organization based in Paris which attempted to aid the people victimized by Nazi Germany and provide education on oppositions to fascism.
+Upon Philby's graduation, Maurice Dobb, a tutor in economics at Trinity, introduced him to the World Federation for the Relief of the Victims of German Fascism, an organization based in Paris, which attempted to aid victims of Nazi Germany and provide education on oppositions to fascism.
 The organization was one of several fronts operated by German communist Willi Münzenberg, a member of the Reichstag who had fled to France in 1933.

-Early professional career

-Vienna
+Communism and recruitment

-In Vienna, working to aid refugees from Germany, Philby met Litzi Friedmann (born Alice Kohlmann), a young Austrian communist of Hungarian Jewish origins.
+While working to aid German refugees in Vienna, Philby met Litzi Friedmann (born Alice Kohlmann), a young Austrian communist of Hungarian Jewish origins.
 Philby admired the strength of her political convictions and later recalled that at their first meeting:

 A frank and direct person, Litzi came out and asked me how much money I had.
 I replied £100, which I hoped would last me about a year in Vienna.
 She made some calculations and announced, "That will leave you an excess of £25.
 You can give that to the International Organisation for Aid for Revolutionaries.
 We need it desperately."
 I liked her determination.

 Philby acted as a courier between Vienna and Prague, paying for the train tickets out of his remaining £75 and using his British passport to evade suspicion.
 He also delivered clothes and money to refugees.
 Following the Austrofascist victory in the Austrian Civil War, Philby and Friedmann married in February 1934, enabling her to escape to the United Kingdom with him two months later.